ClickoBito/HospitalHorror/report.md

 What went well in this sprint, is that we built a good foundation of understanding within our team.
 We achieved this by meeting and working together to design an Entity Relationship Diagram which would form the starting point of our project.
 We also were able to identify which functionality requirements we would be able to meet for our customer and which requirements we could put on a back log for sprint 3.
 This allowed us to work at a sustainable pace.
 Other than that, we started getting more and more into code reviewing in GitHub which let us verify the code as a part of the work process before merging it with bigger branches.
 Continuous integration was an integral part in this, since it helps combat merge conflicts and other issues.
 It let many of us to follow the changes that were made in the code so that we could be updated with the code implementation, but also if the changes needed some improvements, it could be added by the code reviewer.

 In this sprint we decided it was important to meet.
 This allowed us the opportunity to help each other out and tackle any issues we had.
 We also were able finalize a few pending decisions that considered the technologies we were using, such as the template engine.
 Short retrospectives were held during these meetings, so that everyone was brought up to speed.
 There were some small issues with keeping track of what other people in the project was working on, which can be improved by meeting more frequently the coming sprints.
 Easter was obviously preventing us from working optimally.

 Pair programming was tried by a few members in the group, which proved helpful in making sure that all cases were considered, such as error handling.
 It was also an excellent way to brainstorm different ideas and discuss solutions to problems.

+While working in the backend, a postman has been used to fire requests such as post,put and delete to API.
+This tool helped us to check the functions we implemented to handle requests coming from the front-end before the views were set up.

 # Sprint X Log
 *As for the previous sprints.*